 YNQ may be seen as an SMB Server, an SMB Client or a NetBios Daemon.

 Porting or integration?

-Porting is needed when you use YNQ on a new platform (Operating System, CPU, ROTS).
+Porting is needed when you use YNQ on a new platform (Operating System, CPU, RTOS).
 Porting YNQ involves implementing its low layer utilizing the most common platform services.
 This process is seamless and requires minimum effort.